JeroenBL/HandlingErrorsGracefully/README.md

 >
 > If you wish to change the URL and port, update the `config.json` in the project folder accordingly.

+You can also add this variable to the Postman collection (on the collection itself) by adding a _

 ### Authentication

 A token is required on order to make authenticated calls to the API.
 To retrieve a token, you will to make an API call to: `api/auth/token`.
 A body is need with both a `ClientId` and `ClientSecret`.
 Both are _hardcoded_ set to: `demo`.